mahyarmirrashedpro/personal-projects/extractor/README.md

 Some main issues were as follows:
 * Viewing all proposed ideas for future UMIEEE workshops across all registration forms;
-* Aggregating set (no repeats) of all participants' emails for advertising to join UMIEEE in subsequent year; and
+* Aggregating set (no repeats) of all participants' emails for advertising to join UMIEEE in subsequent year;
-* Calculating participant counts in each registration form to submit for future chapter funding.
+* Calculating participant counts in each registration form to submit for future chapter funding; and
+* Filtering emails to return only email addresses for students requesting for slides.

 ## `extractor.py` Solution